 The 2020 winners

-- Energy Frontiers award: technological innovation in the fields of renewable energy sources and energy storage, as part of decarbonization of the energy system and access to energy in developing countries.
+- Energy Frontiers award: technological innovation in the field of renewable energy and related energy management and storage technologies, in the context of decarbonizing energy systems.

-- Research Debut - Young Talents from Africa award: two awards for graduates from African countries who have written dissertations or done master’s courses at Italian universities on preventing water, soil or atmospheric pollution, recovery and reuse of disused industrial sites, technological innovation in the fields of renewable sources and energy storage, or innovative use of hydrocarbons as a bridge to decarbonization of the energy system.
+- Research Debut - Young Talents from Africa award: four awards to go to graduates from African countries for a degree or master’s thesis carried out in an African university on these themes: combating water, air and soil pollution, preventing global warming, and recovering and reusing disused industrial sites; sustainable and climate-resilient agriculture to ensure food security and industrial crop production, including through genetic improvement of species and varieties; renewable energies and energy storage; new technologies for H2 production (blue, green and turquoise hydrogen); capturing, using and storing carbon (CCUS), and energy efficiency as a bridge to decarbonization of the energy system.
 This category was created in 2017 on the occasion of the 10th anniversary of the award.

 The Awards’ Scientific Committee that assesses applications and awards the corresponding prizes is made up of scientists belonging to the greatest research institutes in the world.
 It is currently chaired by Prof. Jean-Marie Lehn, who won the Nobel Prize for Chemistry in 1987, and has previously counted Robert Richardson, winner of the Nobel Prize for Physics in 1996, and the late Sir Harold Kroto, winner of the Nobel Prize for Chemistry in 1996, among its ranks.

 This infographic is a collection of the faces of leading figures in the Eni Award, video interviews with award winners and detailed descriptions of the research conducted, which can be filtered by year and theme.
 The evolution of an award focused on excellence.